 - The alleged offender knew there was no arrangement or understanding with the bank for the payment of the check when it was presented.

 The jury instructions also state that an alleged offender must be found not guilty if the defense has proven that the payee knew that the alleged offender’s funds and credit at the bank at the time the check was given were insufficient to pay the check or the payee had good reason to believe that the alleged offender’s funds and credit at the bank at the time the check was given were insufficient to pay the check.

-The criminal penalties for bouncing a check depend on the value of the check, draft, or debit card order drew, made, uttered, issued, or delivered:
+The criminal penalties for bouncing a check depend on the value of the check, draft, or debit card order drew, made, uttered, issued, or delivered in Florida are:

-- Less Than $150 — First-degree misdemeanor punishable by up to one year in jail and/or a fine of up to $1,000; or
+- Less Than $150: First-degree misdemeanor punishable by up to one year in jail and/or a fine of up to $1,000

 - Treble damages (triple the amount of the actual damages);